We hope we get to meet you in person, but here we are virtually!

 I’m a trained ride and walk leader.
 My favourite rides are our themed events, such as our annual Spooky ride and Illuminating York ride – any excuse to dress up with fairy lights!

 I joined York Bike Belles 3 years ago following an ankle injury.
 With their help and encouragement I now enjoy cycling in and around York.
-I am the secretary of the group on the committee and am also now a qualified ride leader.
+I am a qualified ride leader.